ldaniel/xldeploy-zippedfiles-plugin/README.md

 ##Features##

 * Deploys files to a remote server folder
-* Creates an specific container to configure remot folder
+* Creates an specific container to configure remote folder